Image

 Automakers are slowly coming out of coronavirus lockdown and restarting production.
 Many of the challenges they face are not new, but have been amplified by the crisis.

+The economic shock triggered by the coronavirus pandemic is the largest in the automotive industry’s living memory.
 First came the hit to supply as plants in China – one of the world’s largest manufacturers of vehicle parts and accessories (UN Comtrade, 2018) – stopped production, resulting in shortages at OEM production sites around the world.
 Then the collapse in demand, as Europe then the United States followed cities in China into lockdown.
 The result is that worldwide automotive sales are expected to be around a fifth lower in 2020 than in the previous year (Statista, 2020).

 This is of concern to automakers, who are cautiously restarting production as new COVID-19 infections start to level off in some countries.
 Ramp-up is expected to be slow, with the industry at around 10-20% of capacity by late April, and around a third fewer vehicle manufactured in 2020 compared to the previous year.
 Europe – where passenger car registrations fell 55% in March alone (European Automobile Manufacturers’ Association, 2020) – is expected to see the worst of the impact, followed by the United States and China.